 This was followed in 1928 by the first all-talking production on the Vitaphone, also created by Warner Brothers, called The Lights of New York.

-The First Movie in Colour
+The First Movie ever Made in Color

-The development of the first color film followed a similarly complicated path that of the first films with sound.
+The development of the first color film followed a similarly complicated path to that of the first films with sound.

 The First Film Presented in Colour

 The first movie ever presented to the public in color wasn’t actually filmed in color.
-I know, confusing.

-The movie was shot in black and white with each individual frame hand-tinted after shooting, thus creating the first color movie without shooting the film in color.
+The movie was shot in black and white, with each individual frame hand-tinted after shooting, thus creating the first color movie without shooting the film in color.

 The First Feature-Length Film Presented in Color

-The technique of hand-tinting films quickly spread and it wasn’t long before the first feature-length, hand-tinted film was released.
+The technique of hand-tinting films quickly spread, and it wasn’t long before the first feature-length, hand-tinted film was released.

-In 1903, French directors Lucien Nonguet ad Ferdinand Zecca released La Vie et la Passion De Jésus Christ (The Passion and Death of Christ) with hand-tinted scenes created using the stencil-based film tinging process Pathécolor.
+In 1903, French directors Lucien Nonguet and Ferdinand Zecca released La Vie et la Passion De Jésus Christ (The Passion and Death of Christ) with hand-tinted scenes created using the stencil-based film tinging process Pathécolor.

-The Pathécolor process would continue to be used for nearly 3 decades with the last film released using this technique in 1930.
+The Pathécolor process would continue to be used for nearly 3 decades, with the last film released using this technique in 1930.

 The First Film Filmed in Color

-Up until the early 2000s, it was widely accepted that the first color film was those shot using the Kinemacolor System developed by George Albert Smith and launched by Charles Urban’s organization, Natural Color Kinematograph Company.
+Until the early 2000s, it was widely accepted that the first color film was those shot using the Kinemacolor System developed by George Albert Smith and launched by Charles Urban’s organization, Natural Color Kinematograph Company.

 The Kinemacolor system exposed black and white film through alternating red and green filters.
 The camera filmed at 32 frames per second (one red and one green), which, when combined, gave them the silent film projection rate of 16 frames per second in color.

-They found early success with their movie The Delhi Dubar – a two and a half-hour documentary of the coronation held in Dehli of the newly crowned King George V in 1911 (India was still a British Colony at this time).
+They found early success with their movie The Delhi Dubar – a two-and-a-half-hour documentary of the coronation held in Dehli of the newly crowned King George V in 1911 (India was still a British Colony at this time).

 This belief was proven incorrect, however, with the discovery of Edward Turner’s color footage from ten years earlier.